eberkund/campgesher/content/fees-and-dates.md

 Fee includes laundry, a Camp Gesher T-shirt, a camp picture and 13% HST.
 Transportation to camp on June 30 or July 24, 2019 and from camp on August 18, 2019 (to and from Toronto and Ottawa) is provided.

+To qualify for any of the "Early Bird" discounts, fees must be paid, in full, by the date indicated.

 <table class="table vertical-responsive-table table-striped table-bordered">
   <thead>
     <tr>